 A ground-breaking approach, using the Internet of Things (IoT), can help with many facility management tasks including monitoring energy and water consumption, fire prevention and building maintenance.

-One of such sectors where IoT can make a significant impact is in the field of healthcare.
-Its basic principles can be applied to improve access to various health care departments, increase the quality of care and also reduce the cost of healthcare delivery.
+One sector where IoT can make a significant impact is in the field of healthcare helping to improve the quality of care and also reduce the cost of healthcare delivery.

-Apart from financial resources, hospitals consume a large amount of energy.
-Between 2008-2009 and 2011-12, the NSW health recorded a 47 per cent increase in the Energy cost ($81.8 million to $120.4 million).
+Between 2008-2009 and 2011-12, NSW health recorded a 47 per cent increase in the Energy cost ($81.8 million to $120.4 million).
 Their findings also showed that for a given unit of energy, the expenditure increased close to 51 per cent ($18 per gigajoule to $27 per gigajoule).
-All these expenses could have been minimised if efficient energy control measures were in place.
+Smart building technology using IoT can help reduce energy costs and free up resources for other services.

 How Smart Buildings Can Improve Traditional Health Care Delivery

 Provides Optimal Care for Patients

 A medical centre transformed into a smart building could connect to a patient’s smartphone to guide them through the facility.
 Therefore directing the patient to the right department and even to the shortest queue at the reception or a free parking space.
 Patients could also receive and complete their forms before arrival and make payments quickly on departure.

 Smart building technology can support the network of mechanical and lighting systems in the healthcare facility.
 It can adjust the internal conditions of the buildings such as switching off unused lights in empty rooms and increasing or decreasing the temperatures based on the occupancy of rooms.

 Ensures Access Control in Sensitive Areas